top of page

 My wife and two children are my support base for nursing school and will help me succeed; all of us pulling together keeps me highly motivated.
 I crave providing higher care to my hospice patients and better supporting their family members.
 I want to spend the rest of my life improving my ability to serve in hospice as an FNP family nurse practitioner.
 I started professionally as a graphic designer, but a friend of mine was a registered nurse and planted the seed in my mind about pursuing a career in nursing; soon, I was giving my all to my studies for the BSN.
 I hit the ground running and have never stopped, completing the prerequisites with an above-average GPA; when I found myself in nursing clinical, I realized I had made the correct decision.

 I often see patients pass away in pain even though we have given them all the medications we could give them.
-I seek to make my mark in this area as the nurse’s contribution to death with dignity, over, above, and beyond anesthesia.
+I seek to make my mark in the nurse’s contribution to death with dignity, over, above, and beyond anesthesia.
 I want to be part of the never-ending search for alternate methods to assist dying people so they may pass comfortably.

 I thank you for considering my application to your program.